 PSYCHOLOGY-DRIVEN SOUND DESIGN

-I create tailored sounds for small to mid-sized indie studios that predictably shape players' behavior using psychology.
+I create tailored sounds for small to mid-sized indie studios that predictably shape players' behavior from Seattle.

 Speaking